 Outdated Patches

-One of the pains of modern life, constant patches are a slight inconvenience but a necessary evil to keep up with evolving threats online.
+One of the pains of modern life, constant patches for operating systems are a slight inconvenience but a necessary evil to keep up with evolving threats online.
 And yet many companies (even those on the Forbes 500) still neglect to hit the update button.

 The most famous example is Equifax’s data breach in 2017.
 The credit reporting agency failed to patch a glaring vulnerability in one of its servers, which allowed hackers to steal the personal data of 148 million US consumers.
 The ensuing debacle ended in a $650 million FTC fine and a $77.5 million class-action settlement.